etwk/blog/content/lists/books.md

 - [ ] Letters from the Field, 1925-1975 (Margaret Mead)
 - [ ] Wollstonecraft: Philosophy, Passion, and Politics
 - [ ] Curriculum Vitae: A Volume of Autobiography
+- [ ] Hite Report on Shere Hite: Voice of a Daughter in Exile #must
+- [ ] Just as I Am: A Memoir (Cicely Tyson) #must
+- [ ] Finding Me (Viola Davis)
+- [ ] The Rulebreaker: The Life and Times of Barbara Walters
+- [ ] Women Warriors: An Unexpected History #must
+- [ ] Free Thinker: Sex, Suffrage, and the Extraordinary Life of Helen Hamilton Gardener
 ## Psychology
 - [ ] Mirror Thinking: How Role Models Make Us Human
 - [ ] The Emotional Lives of Teenagers: Raising Connected, Capable, and Compassionate Adolescents #must